ONLINE SUMMER INTENSIVE

 Our pre-professional intensive is for aspiring professional dancers looking to develop their strength and artistry.
 The School of Toronto Dance Theatre offers strong technical training provided by an outstanding, creative faculty with a rich overview of perspectives.
 Dancers will train in a number of diverse styles – from contemporary and ballet to formative modern techniques like Graham and Horton.
 Gifted musicians accompany each class.
 The schedule is built to advance the technical, artistic, and performance skills of young dancers.

-Dancers will rehearse daily in repertory with professional choreographers, leading up to a performance on stage at the Winchester Street Theatre.
-Join us for two weeks of challenging, energetic, and fun classes where you can meet others who share your passion for dance!
+Join us online for two weeks of challenging, energetic, and fun classes where you can meet others who share your passion for dance!

 I learned more at the School’s two week intensive than in a whole year at my home studios.
 The faculty is incredibly dedicated to shaping you as a dancer whether they’ve known you for an hour or a just a week.
 That is what sets this intensive apart from others; the teachers are particularly invested in the growth of each individual.
 This creates a really special and engaging experience that I’d recommend for any dancer hungry to improve! – Chelsea Mulholland, Pre-professional Summer Program student 2016, current PTP student